ferroche90/email-validator-tool/RAILWAY_DEPLOYMENT.md

 ### 3. Add PostgreSQL Database (Optional)

-1. In your Railway project, click "New Service"
+1. In the Railway project, click "New Service"
 2. Select "Database" → "PostgreSQL"
 3. Railway will automatically provide the `DATABASE_URL` environment variable
 4. If you don't add PostgreSQL, the app will use SQLite by default

 ### 4. Deploy

-1. Railway will automatically build and deploy your application
+1. Railway will automatically build and deploy the application
 2. The build process will:
    - Install Python dependencies
    - Build the frontend with the correct API URL